jbush001/NyuziProcessor/README.md

 # Nyuzi Processor

-Nyuzi is an experimental GPGPU processor implemented in SystemVerilog.
-It supports vector floating point, fine grained hardware multithreading, multiprocessing, and a coherent L1/L2 cache hierarchy.
+Nyuzi is an experimental multicore GPGPU processor implemented in SystemVerilog.
+It supports vector floating point, fine grained hardware multithreading, and a coherent L1/L2 cache hierarchy.
 It is fully synthesizable and has been validated on FPGA.
 This project also includes a C++ toolchain based on LLVM, an emulator, software libraries, and RTL verification tests.
 It is useful as a platform for microarchitecture